 The right to vote being a sacred privilege, and in need of protection from the fraudsters, villains, and other wrong-doers queuing up to usurp my perogative, in order to make any changes to my information I need to enter a security code.
 No problem with that.
 Pleased and relieved that I do, in fact.

-My annoyance stems from the writer’s insistence that it’s a two-part security code.
+My annoyance stems from the claim that it’s a two-part security code.

 The first part of your security code is: 1234 The second part of your security code is: 5678

-This claim has been made by councils and government bodies for many years now.
-I also vaguely recall something similar from one of my financial institutions.
+Councils and government bodies have been making this assertion for many years now.
+I also vaguely recall one of my financial institutions doing something similar.
 I picture the concept being first proposed in good faith, and a committee of clueless people sagely nodding in agreement that having a two-part code would be so much more secure.

 And so it would be … if it was actually in two parts.
 If each part was sent by a different method – for instance one by email and one by letter, or one of the parts was a password or security code I’d chosen myself in the past and registered already, so that I didn’t even need to be reminded what it is, then it would be.
 If both parts have to be sent by letter, then at least send them separately, and on different days, so that any would-be miscreant has to intercept both.
 I’m sure this, or something like it, is what the original proposer intended.